th-we/deskflow-wiki/Clang‐Format-Tips-&-Tricks.md

 For developers who are new to Clang-Format, there can be a temptation to fight against it.
 However, it's much more productive to go with it and accept its quirks because the benefits of using it far outweigh the costs.

 **Pros:**
-- You don't need to worry about the code style either when developing or during code review, which reduces cognitive load.
+- You don't need to worry about the code style while developing, reducing cognitive load.
-- Ensures consistent formatting across the entire codebase, making it easier for teams to work together.
+- Reduces debates over subjective style preferences in code reviews.
 - Saves time by automating formatting tasks that would otherwise be done manually.
-- Reduces debates over subjective style preferences in code reviews.
+- Ensures consistent formatting across the entire codebase, making it easier for teams to work together.
 - Helps with code refactoring by keeping the formatting clean during changes.
 - Can be easily integrated into CI/CD pipelines for automatic checks.